We’re here to help

 Check-ups and vaccinations

-Take your new dog for a check-up at the vet as soon as you can.
+Take your new puppy for a check-up at the vet as soon as you can.
 Regular visits to the vet will give you the chance to keep vaccinations up to date.
 In these visits you can, accurately weigh your dog and find out more about any issues that may be worrying you.

 Neutering